Jonathan Hardy: Career

-Hardy acting career lasted for over 40 years, from 1966 to 2012.
+Hardy's acting career lasted for over 40 years, from 1966 to 2012.

 Theatre

-Hardy's preference was to work on stage.
+Hardy preferred to work on the stage.
 Following his studies in the UK, he attracted interest from the Royal Shakespeare Company and the Royal National Theatre where he secured contracts, as well as the Bristol Old Vic and several regional theatres.

-He returned to his home of New Zealand in a touring production of The Comedy of Errors with the Royal Shakespeare Company in 1966, and remained to help expand the country's early theatre industry.
+He returned to his home in New Zealand in a touring production of The Comedy of Errors with the Royal Shakespeare Company in 1966, and remained to help expand the country's early theatre industry.

 Hardy relocated to Australia in 1972, but also returned to New Zealand regularly throughout the mid 1980s, to perform as a guest actor with Auckland Theatre Company, including playing Willy Loman in a production of Death of a Salesman.
 He headed the Melbourne Theatre Company’s youth wing for two years.
 In 1978 he appeared in the premiere stage production of Kenneth G. Ross's Australian play Breaker Morant, presented by the Melbourne Theatre Company at the Athenaeum theatre, in Melbourne, Victoria, Australia, on Thursday, 2 February 1978.
 The play was subsequently adapted into a film, for which Hardy co-wrote the script, earning him a 1981 Academy Awards nomination for Best Adapted Screenplay.

 Hardy then became Artistic Director of Auckland's Mercury Theatre, a role he undertook for five years.
-He also played Captain Ahab in Moby Dick Rehearsed and appeared in Gallipoli saga Once on Chunuk Bair.
+He also played Captain Ahab in Moby Dick—Rehearsed and appeared in Gallipoli saga Once on Chunuk Bair.

 Hardy had long engagements with major theatre companies in both Melbourne and Sydney.
 His roles ranged from a Christmas pantomime of Cinderella, Shakespeare, opera and topical plays such as And in the End: The Life and Death of John Lennon.

 In his obituary, he is quoted by Mark Juddery as saying, "The actor is in control in the theatre... so the theatre is much more an actor's medium" and "Television is not anything but an actor's image...
 If my image happens to fit, then I do the job.
 Whereas on stage you can create an illusion, on television… it's pretty cliched."